Fatwa Bin Bayyah atas Serangan ISIS di Paris, Prancis

 Some of the reasons for these misconceptions are as follows:

-are legal causes, preconditions, and preventatives.
+a.
+There is a disconnect between the Islamic dictates and their stipulations: The five rulings of Islamic law (obligation, recommendation, permissibility, discouragement, and prohibition) are regulated by the legal stipulations, which are legal causes, preconditions, and preventatives.
 It is only from combining both the dictates and their stipulations that a proper understanding develops; if we separate the commands and prohibitions from fulfilling the preconditions, establishing the presence of legal causes, and ensuring the lack of preventatives, then the rulings contravene and contradict Islamic law.
 To state it more simply, the relationship between applying the rulings and the implications of both time and place and the positive and negative consequences has been severed.

 b.
 The relationship between means and end has been distorted: Any disconnection between the ends and goals as well as the means and tools leads to violating Islamic law.
 That is because the means to evil ends are also evil, and noble ends can be reached only by noble means.
 So one cannot use genocide, murder, oppression, or vengeance to establish truth and justice.